pocketgems/dynamodb/docs/dynamodb.md

 const [skierStats, liftStats] = await tx.get([
   SkierStats.key(resort),
   LiftStats.key(resort)
-], {
-  // inconsistentRead defaults to false, this option may be omitted.
-  // However, this option is important to get a consistent snapshot
-  inconsistentRead: false
-})
+])
+// Caution: Don't pass inconsistentRead=true if you need a consistent snapshot!
 ```

 Under the hood, when multiple items are fetched with strong consistency, DynamoDB's `transactGetItems` API is called to prevent races mentioned above.